 The summary historical combined financial data includes certain expenses of Ironwood that were allocated to us for certain corporate functions including information technology, research and development, finance, legal, insurance, compliance and human resources activities.
 These costs may not be representative of the future costs we will incur as an independent, publicly traded company.
 In addition, Cyclerion's historical financial information does not reflect changes that we expect to experience in the future as a result of our separation from Ironwood, including changes in our cost structure, personnel needs, tax structure, capital structure, financing and business operations.
 The following summary unaudited pro forma combined financial information gives effect to the separation and the private placement, as if each had occurred on January 1, 2017.
 The unaudited pro forma adjustments are based on assumptions that Cyclerion's management believes are reasonable under the circumstances and given the information available at this time.
 Refer to the notes to the unaudited pro forma combined financial statements included elsewhere in this information statement for a discussion of adjustments reflected in the unaudited pro forma combined financial statements.
-Consequently, the financial information included here may not necessarily reflect Cyclerion's financial position, results of operations and cash flows would have been had Cyclerion been an independent, publicly traded company during the periods presented.
+Consequently, the financial information included here may not necessarily reflect Cyclerion's financial position, results of operations and cash flows in the future or what Cyclerion's financial position, results of operations and cash flows would have been had Cyclerion been an independent, publicly traded company during the periods presented.